LexcusNgZhengHui/IBM-Python-Training/README.md

 *I create a Practice Exercise to create a new Module :arearectangleandcircle.py \

+Content 3: **Building and Deploying a Web App using Flask** Create a basic application of mathematical functions and deploy it over a web interface using Flask.\
+First We write a function Maths file-mathematics.py\
+Second Package the functions which create a __init__.py\
+Third in the server.py we input the @app.route and def render_index_page(): return render_template('index.html')\
+Last we lauch the application and set the port to the port have set in the server.py file

 **This program is Hand-on Lab practice from IBM Coursera\